Ozyegin-Planetary-Robotics-Laboratory/ozurover_locator/README.md

 ## Requirements

-* CMake >= 3.16
+* ROS Melodic+

 ## Building

-    mkdir build # Create a build folder cmake --build build # Build the Locator
+`catkin_make`

+If you only want to compile this package, then

+`catkin_make --only-pkg-with-deps neo6m-ros`

 ## Usage

-`locator [--debug] PORT`
+`rosrun neo6m-ros gps_interface PORT`

 `PORT` is the serial port that GPS UART is linked to.
-Such as /dev/ttys0
+Such as /dev/ttyTHS0

-`--debug` flag prints UART buffer.